View Option

 I just sent an email the other day with my complaint.

 Some people hesitate to send complaints in English because English is their second language.
-Some of you may be hesitant to make a complaint in English because English is your second language, but this is the United States of America.

 It is better to do what you have to say, so that the situation will not get worse.